 The facility occupies an 11,000 square foot space and will host three separate classrooms where community members can attend a variety of different classes, all focused on digital skills.

-The Google NYC Learning is supposed to be temporary, open only through the fall of 2019.
+The Google NYC Learning Center is open only through December 31.

-Here’s hoping Google changes its mind and decides to make it permanent.
+Here’s hoping Google changes its mind and decides to keep it open.